-Title: ng, repairing or modifying construction resources by heating, welding, soldering and thermal cutting in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued 7.9 Safely use and handle materials, hand tools, portable power tools, welding, heating and cutting equipment, ancillaries and gases.
-Safely move gases when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.
+Title: Installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued 7.9 7.9 Safely use and handle materials, hand tools, portable power tools, welding, heating and cutting equipment, ancillaries and gases.
+7.10 Safely move gases when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.
 7.11 Safely store the materials, tools, equipment and gases used when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.
-7.12 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - assess requirements for the repair or maintenance of metal by joining, heating and cutting - validate appropriate ways in which the work should be carried out - maintain the principles of minimum intervention and reversible alterations - protect surrounding components - identify metal properties - relate equilibrium diagrams to metal types/properties - purge and vent tanks and containers (gas free certification) - work with hot materials and components - identify the advantages and disadvantages of welding processes; oxygen and fuel gas, manual metal arc, metal inert gas or metal active gas and tungsten inert gas shielded - apply principles and methods of preparing, joining, cutting and heating ferrous and non-ferrous metals (type of joint, material thickness, gaps, measuring, cleaning, position, tacks, pre-treatment, parameters, nozzle, voltage, amperes, wire speed, flow rates, restarts, post-treatment) - join metals by welding, soldering and brazing - recognise joint types (butt, lap, fillet, corner) - inspect joints by non-destructive testing (visual, x-ray and dye penetrates, ultraviolet and ultrasonic) and destructive testing (bend test, tensile, nick break and weld etch) - finish and dress joints - cut materials using thermal cutting methods, oxy fuel gas, plasma arc
+7.12 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: assess requirements for the repair or maintenance of metal by joining, heating and cutting validate appropriate ways in which the work should be carried out maintain the principles of minimum intervention and reversible alterations protect surrounding components identify metal properties relate equilibrium diagrams to metal types/properties purge and vent tanks and containers (gas free certification) work with hot materials and components identify the advantages and disadvantages of welding processes; oxygen and fuel gas, manual metal arc, metal inert gas or metal active gas and tungsten inert gas shielded apply principles and methods of preparing, joining, cutting and heating ferrous and non-ferrous metals (type of joint, material thickness, gaps, measuring, cleaning, position, tacks, pre-treatment, parameters, nozzle, voltage, amperes, wire speed, flow rates, restarts, posttreatment) join metals by welding, soldering and brazing recognise joint types (butt, lap, fillet, corner) inspect joints by non-destructive testing (visual, x-ray and dye penetrates, ultraviolet and ultrasonic) and destructive testing (bend test, tensile, nick break and weld etch) finish and dress joints cut materials using thermal cutting methods, oxy fuel gas, plasma arc

-Title: ng construction resources by heating, welding, cutting in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued contd (dis cognise the effects of applying heat to metal stortion, heat effected zone) and store fuel gases cognise and determine when specialist skills and owledge are required and report accordingly a hand tools, portable power tools and uipment rk at height e access equipment. with ho cutting team v be the needs of other occupations associated eating, welding, brazing, soldering and thermal gand how to effectively communicate within a when installing, repairing or modifying uction resources. used w constr be how to maintain the tools and equipment when installing, repairing or modifying uction resources by heating, welding, brazing, ng and thermal cutting.
+Title: Installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued 7.12 - recognise the effects of applying heat to metal (distortion, heat effected zone) - use and store fuel gases - recognise and determine when specialist skills and knowledge are required and report accordingly - use hand tools, portable power tools and equipment - work at height - use access equipment.
+7.13 Describe the needs of other occupations associated with heating, welding, brazing, soldering and thermal cutting and how to effectively communicate within a team when installing, repairing or modifying construction resources.
+7.14 Describe how to maintain the tools and equipment used when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.